leomarcov/bunsen-scripts/README.md

 ## BunsenLabs-Postinstall
 **`bl-postinstall.sh`**: my personal postinstall scripts, themes and configs for BunsenLabs Helium.
-Althoughs is a collection of my particular useful themes may be interesting for someone.
+Althoughs is a collection of my particular useful configs may be interesting for someone.
 The script `bl-postinstall.sh` may exec all actions or only specific list.

 ### Install